 Give your time, get so much more

-Volunteers drive the activity of Duke Alumni chapters around the world.
-You can help mobilize alumni in your area by planning programs, hosting and ogranizing events or even just suggesting ideas for ways to connect alumni in your community.
+Alumni volunteers drive the activity of Duke Alumni regional groups around the world.
+You can help mobilize alumni in your area by planning programs, hosting and organizing events or even just suggesting ideas for ways to connect alumni in your community.

 Current volunteers: See our Volunteer Resources page for tips on successful alumni events and programs

 Spread Duke pride from the comfort of your home

 Help us spread great news about Duke through your social networks.
 As part of the Blue Crew, you'll receive exclusive Duke news first, and – with the click of a button – you can post it on your social networks.
 Each month there is an opportunity to win great Duke prizes for sharing.
 It's a great way to stay connected and show your Forever Duke pride.